Operational guide and checklist

 As a minimum we expect:

-- enhanced health and safety measures to be in place before staff are asked to return to work, including physical distancing guidance and hygiene measures, generally and at bottleneck situations
+- enhanced health and safety measures to be in place before staff are asked to return to work, including physical distancing guidance and hygiene measures, generally and at bottleneck situations and;

-- safe travel to work arrangements to be considered as part of a risk assessment, with any relevant adjustments adopted
+- safe travel to work arrangements to be considered as part of a risk assessment, with any relevant adjustments adopted.

 It is vital steps are taken to ensure a safe working environment and related workforce confidence.
 This is best done through early, regular and ongoing engagement between public library services and trade union or workforce representatives.
 As it will take time to complete the necessary risk assessment, identify the relevant mitigation measures and put those measures in place, the engagement between employers, trade union or workforce representatives must started well before a planned restart date (or ramp-up where production of essential goods or delivery of essential services have continued at less than full capacity).